redpanda-ai/meerkat_webservice_schema/road_map.md

 #COMPLETED

-#1.
-Finish personal self-assessment
-#2.
-Upgrade Matt's self-assessment
-#4.
-Get the labeling demonstrated
-#5.
-Confirm that the delivery of the web service is good, as per Richa
-#7.
-Obtain documentation for how to deploy for Richa.
-#8.
-List of knowns and unknowns about Meerkat by monday morning to Chris.
-#9.
-List the layers of the technology stack for Chris by Monday morning

-# Completed 2/10 1.
-Get the extra column for GPANEL2 up and running so that we don’t fail to meet commitments on this newest version of the panel.
-# Completed 2/10 3.
-Get YSO rolling on giving ProPalms access for 3 more labelers in IAE so that we don’t fail to meet our 2/28 deadline for building a transaction origin classifier.
-# Completed 2/10 1.
-Need to provide access to Meerkat web service API to Saurubh and Richa.

-# Completed 2/12 DONE:8.
-Deepu needs s3 access
-# Completed 2/13 0.
-Andy - Nikhil needs to know by 3PM if you have time to help with SCData's permissions

-#4.
-Andy - DELAYED - Hard commit Monday at 9AM - Filling out YSO forms so that we can continue to use GitHub for source control because we need that tool as much as anything else in our technology stack.
-#0.
-Completed 2/13  Matt - Web Service seems broken
-#1.
-Manik - Partially done -  Platform engineering needs some tips, not new logs, schedule a meeting and offer suggestions.
-#6.
-Failed 2/17 Tom - Following up on Zac Stewart’s candidacy to join the team, so that we have the bandwidth to actually finish things on time in 2015.
-This is finishing up and we got Zac Stewart.

-# Completed - Agreed to speak to brian conerning the labeling tool, to get them to open up.
-#Restart the daemon
-#Sanjay has a concern about

-#Get moving ont the dumb integration.
-1336
-#Finished a dummy one tomorrow.

-#Get Sanjay moving on
-#!!!
-START writing down expectations and deadlines

-		# Completed 1-18 A. GitHub assessment form, Brian made the request
-		# Rejected 1-18 C. Work with Tom to figure out the status of the Job Description, before I make one for Debi and HR.

-RECENTLY COMPLETED
+# RECENTLY COMPLETED
-	2/24
+	## 2/24
-		Matt
+		* Matt
-			Compare the lists make sure that Platform's list, ensure no typos Andy
+			* Compare the lists make sure that Platform version of list can be compared to the Meerkat version
+		* Andy
-			Deploy Early integration with the platform, Plan to put bogus data into transaction origin type and subtype.
+			* Deploy Early integration with the platform, Plan to put bogus data into transaction origin type and subtype.
-			Set up a distribution list or equivalent for labels, as they affect Richa, Saurubh, and Siva and their platform delivery.
+			* Set up a distribution list or equivalent for labels, as they affect Richa, Saurubh, and Siva and their platform delivery.
-			Obtain agreement to require "ledger_entry" in meerkat web service input_schema in production
+			* Obtain agreement to require "ledger_entry" in meerkat web service input_schema in production

 TASKS
 	Andy